 The Yamaha EF2000iS provides much lower output than our other four contenders and has a tiny 1.1 gallon tank — so you might think you'd be refilling it forever.
 In fact, it will run for 10.5 hours in what Yamaha calls "Economy Mode,” which is comparable to other manufacturers' half load.
 Like many owners, we were quite impressed with this machine’s efficiency.

-The list price for the DuroStar DS4000S is $479, although you can actually get one at the moment for just $270.
+The list price for the DuroStar DS4000S is $479, although you can actually get one at the moment for just $259.
 It is EPA approved but not CARB compliant, so it cannot be sold in California.
 Some owners have expressed doubts over durability given that the generator is made in China, yet few have actually reported any long-terms problems.
 This machine is tough to beat if you're looking for emergency back-up for little cost.
-The only frustration is that wheels - which should be fitted as standard - are an extra.
+The only frustration of the DuroStar DS4000S Portable Generator is that wheels — which should be fitted as standard — are an extra.

 The Champion Power Equipment 46539 can also be found at a considerable reduction on list: currently $499 rather than $599.
 It's slightly more powerful than the Durostar, has more sockets, is CARB compliant, and has those indispensable wheels.
 It also has a two year warranty against the Durostar's one.

 There are numerous similarities between the Westinghouse and the Briggs & Stratton 30663, including price.
 Right now, the Briggs & Stratton costs $999.
-A big plus is the legendary name that Briggs & Stratton carries in producing powerful, reliable, and durable motors that are used in everything from lawn mowers to snow blowers.
 The unit is backed by a three-year warranty in the rare case that something goes wrong.
 Most owners we surveyed swear by the quality and durability of this machine, suggesting that its longevity may actually end up saving you money in the long run.

-Offered now at $807 (list is $1099), the Yamaha EF2000iS might seem rather expensive given its output.
+Offered now at $974 (list is $1099), the Yamaha EF2000iS might seem rather expensive given its output.
 However, this is not a unit you buy for power alone and, in truth, direct comparison with the models above is a little unfair.
-We've included it in our top five because it's particularly good for those people it's aimed at: if you want a quiet, reliable, lightweight portable generator for purely recreational use - one that you can just pick up and go - the Yamaha is an exceptional choice.
+We've included it in our top five because it's particularly good for those people it's aimed at.

 Selecting the top five portable generators on the market is a tough task.
 Choosing the very best is equally difficult, but after having rated the specifications, considered the factors that are important to prospective users, and taken into account the opinions of owners, it's the Westinghouse 7500 that comes out ahead.